Cayuga Community College: Governance

-Publications
+Media

 The Cayuga Collegian is the school's official student newspaper.
 It was first published on October 31, 1953 at Auburn Community College as the Auburn Collegian.
 The name was changed to the Cayuga Collegian when Cayuga County began to sponsor the college, which was then renamed Cayuga County Community College in 1975.

 The creative writing and art clubs publish the creative arts journal Listen.
 The Auburn/Cayuga Community College Alumni Association publishes the ACC/CCC alumni newsletter every semester.